 I paced the floor of my apartment right before midnight — the time when the bid would be final.
 Did I make the right choice about buying a house?
 Was I ready for homeownership?
 Owning a home is a lot of work, and you’re presented with a lot of unique challenges as a single woman.
 But it can also be a great investment, especially as rental prices continue to rise.

 Here’s what you should consider before buying a house on your own.
+Jump to each section to get an overview of the best homebuying tips as a single lady.

 More than one in five homeowners is a single woman, so it’s clear that independent women comprise an increasing portion of overall homeowners.